Sometrik/framework/iOS_Support.md

 value and integer value, which will be used as needed by the different commands.

+All UI widgets constructed on the iOS side should retain the integer id, that was provided in the Command that was used to construct the widget.
+It's also useful to have a dictionary / hash map, that can be used to find a widget by its id.

 # iOSMainThread and iOSThread

+iOSThread represents a standard POSIX thread with iOS functionality added. iOSMainThread represents the UI thread.

+In iOSThread the methods sendCommands(), setImageData() and setSurface() simply package the parameters in some sort of iOS event, that would be sent to the main thread for processing.

 ```
   virtual bool start() = 0;